MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/commit.md

 ---
 title: Commit
-description: How to commit files during the CI flow - using a generic Action
+description: How to commit and push files during the CI flow
 ---